Luchador/GUD/tools/geditor/docs/PORTALS.md

 vertex selection mode.
 The selected polygon turns gold.
 Picking is double-sided and respects foreground level geometry and objects.
 The translucent stan overlay does not block portal selection.
-Vertex paint and vertex snapping keep their existing click behavior.
+Vertex Paint targets the background.
+Room mode selects connected portals together with their room when clicking a background face or object.

 Properties shows the native portal index, polygon point count, extra-margin status and value, and the number of connections sharing the polygon.
 The margin is decoded using the game's `bgGetPortalMargin` formula and converted from BG units to world units using the level scale.
-See [Portal creation and editing](PORTAL_PLACEMENT.md) for margin editing, movement, snapping, creation and deletion.
+See [Portal creation and editing](PORTAL_PLACEMENT.md) for margin editing, movement, creation and deletion.

 Use the **Room 1** and **Room 2** lists and click **Apply connections** (or press Enter with a closed list).
 Both endpoints are applied together, so they can be